mvolkmann/blog/src/prolog.md

 Both SWI-Prolog and GNU Prolog conform to the ISO standard and both were being actively maintained as of June 2023.

+Several Prolog implementations compile source code to abstract machine code for the Warren Abstract Machine (WAM).
+Searches in WAM use an efficient hash-based approach.

 ### SWI-Prolog